 How does it work?

-Equine-Assisted Therapy, 2018 Greg Kersten’s OK Corral Series
+Equine-Assisted Learning, 2018 Greg Kersten’s OK Corral Series

 Bachelor’s of Science Psychology, 2015 Grand Canyon University

 Master’s Of Science Professional Counseling, 2019 Grand Canyon University

 Certified Clinical Trauma Professional, 2019

 Masterson Method Integrated Bodywork, Microcurrent, Kinesiology Tape and more.